-Housing: Students who have confirmed housing for the fall 2021 semester will be notified of their room assignment and move-in details via their Thaddeus Stevens College portal account.
+Housing: New students who are moving into campus housing for the spring 2022 semester will be notified of their room assignment and move-in details via their Thaddeus Stevens College portal account.

-The College is operating under CDC Guidelines for Institutions for Higher Education with a mixed population of vaccinated and unvaccinated individuals.
-Social distancing will be required within the buildings to the greatest extent that is practical.
+The College's residential housing is informed by the CDC Guidelines for Institutions for Higher Education with a mixed population of vaccinated and unvaccinated individuals.
+Social distancing should be practiced within campus housing to the greatest extent that is practical.

-Students will follow cleaning regulations in dorm restrooms including spray/wipe high touch areas used.
-Residential Life staff will reinforce the resident's role in maintaining a clean environment in the dorm setting.
+Students will follow cleaning regulations in dorm restrooms, including spray/wipe high touch areas used.
+Residence Life staff will have cleaning supplies for common areas and will reinforce the resident's role in maintaining a clean environment in the dorm setting.